yoheishimomae/device-wall-discovery/README.md

 ===

 - Everyting you hit `/list`, any new device that is connected gets registered to the database
 - If you want to get just the JSON output without running Sinatra, you can run `rake list` and `rake inventory` which will save .json files in public.
-To run `rake inventory`, you will need to have a Redis server running.
 - Use `config.yml` to blacklist certain devices (such as USB Hub, camera etc.)